lmns-solutions/arduino-interactive-lessons/sensors/potentiometers.md

 usetocbot: true
 ---

-Please see our [Potentiometers lesson](../arduino/potentiometers.md) as part of our [Intro to Input](../arduino/intro-input.md) series.
+Please see our {% include tlink.html id='arduino-potentiometers' text='Potentiometers lesson' %} as part of our {% include tlink.html id='arduino-intro-input' text='Intro to Input' %} series.

 Are Potentiometers even sensors?
 Well, they are a type of variable resistor and often used to sense human input, so I would say yes! :)